Admissions

 Admissions Process

-Our first step is a phone conversation to determine whether Wellspring’s psychiatric and educational services are suitable for your loved-one.
-We will communicate honestly and clearly to help you make the right decision for the best outcome.
-If our initial dialogue leads us to further exploration, we will begin to collect and review current clinical information and school records.
+Our first step is a phone conversation to determine whether Wellspring’s psychiatric and educational services are a good fit.
+We communicate honestly and clearly to help you make the right decision for the best possible outcome.
+If our initial dialogue leads us to further exploration, we’ll review current clinical information and school records.

 Typical Client Profile